ARTICLE

 Ice Sheets in History

-Huge ice sheets covered much of North America, Eurasia, and South America during the Pleistocene era.
+Huge ice sheets covered much of North America, Eurasia and South America during the era.
 This was the last glacial period, or ice age.
-Ice sheets reached their greatest size about 18,000 years ago.
+Ice sheets reached their greatest size about 20,000 years ago.
 During the Pleistocene Ice Age, nearly one-third of Earth’s land was covered by glaciers.
 Today, about one-tenth of Earth’s land is covered by glacial ice.

-The Laurentide ice sheet was almost three kilometers (two miles) thick and covered North America from the Canadian Arctic all the way to the modern U.S. state of Missouri.
-Glacial retreat of the Laurentide ice sheet created such features as the Great Lakes.
-The glaciers on Baffin Island, Canada, are remnants of the Laurentide ice sheet.
+During the Ice Age, an ice sheet called the Laurentide Ice Sheet was a maximum of about 3 kilometers (2 miles) thick and covered North America from the Canadian Arctic all the way to the modern northeastern United States. of the Laurentide Ice Sheet helped create such features as the .
+The glaciers on Baffin Island, Canada, are remnants of the Laurentide Ice Sheet.

-The Scandinavian ice sheet dominated Western Europe.
-It once spread as far west as the island of Great Britain and as far east as Moscow, Russia.
-It originated in the Jostedalsbreen area of southern Norway, where it eventually retreated.
+The Scandinavian Ice Sheet dominated Northern Europe.
+It once spread as far west as the island of Great Britain and as far east as Russia.
+It eventually retreated to the Jostedalsbreen area of Norway.
 Jostedalsbreen remains the largest glacier in Europe today.

-The Barents-Kara ice sheet extended across Northern Asia.
-As it retreated to the Barents Sea, it created shallow lakes that still dot northern Russia.
+The Barents-Kara Ice Sheet extended across much of Northern Asia.
+As it retreated to the Barents Sea, it created lakes that still dot northern Russia.

-The Patagonian ice sheet spread out from the Andes to cover much of southern South America.
-Although most of what is today Chile was covered in ice, the Patagonian ice sheet did not spread as far east as the Argentine coast, or connect with the ice caps of the Altiplano.
-The dry climate of central Argentina and the arid Atacama Desert restricted the reach of the ice sheet.
+The Ice Sheet spread out from the Andes Mountains to cover much of southern South America.
+Most of what is now Chile was covered in ice.
 Today, the southern South American region of Patagonia is still marked by glaciers.

 Paleoclimatology

-Ice sheets, especially the enormous Antarctic ice sheet, are an important area for scientific research, including glaciology (the study of glaciers), meteorology (the study of weather patterns), and paleoclimatology.
+Ice sheets, especially the enormous Antarctic Ice Sheet, are an important area for scientific research, including (the study of glaciers), (the study of weather patterns) and .

-Paleoclimatology is the study of Earth’s atmosphere in prehistoric times.
-Paleoclimatology relies on chemical analysis of ice.
-In particular, scientists study bubbles, or pockets of air, in glaciers and ice sheets.
+Paleoclimatology is the study of Earth’s throughout its history.
+One paleoclimatology research method relies on of ice.
+In particular, scientists study bubbles, or pockets of air, in samples from glaciers and ice sheets.

 Melting Ice Sheets

 Melting ice sheets contribute to rising sea levels.
 As ice sheets in Antarctica and Greenland melt, they raise the level of the ocean.
-Coastal habitats are put at risk of being flooded.
-In March 2008, a 400-square kilometer (160-square-mile) piece of the Wilkins Ice Shelf broke off of the Antarctic Peninsula.
-Large icebergs created by such an event create hazards for shipping.
+This puts coastal habitats at risk of .

-Scientists are particularly concerned about the effects that a melting ice sheet could have on some coastal U.S. cities, such as New York City, New York; Washington, D.C.; San Francisco, California; or New Orleans, Louisiana.
-These cities could become underwater cities if ice sheets melt enough to raise the sea level significantly.
+The effects of sea level rise are expected to displace millions of people.
+Scientists are particularly concerned about the effects that a melting ice sheet could have on some coastal cities around the world, such as Dhaka, Bangladesh; Bangkok, Thailand; Kolkata, India; and Lagos, Nigeria.
+These cities could become submerged by the ocean if ice sheets melt enough to raise the sea level significantly.

 Media Credits